 - In some cases, disability

-Certain surgical treatments for bone spur relief are invasive and can result in lengthy recovery times; however, with the innovative noninvasive procedures performed at Laser Spine Institute, you can experience relief from the pain of neck and back bone spurs quickly, with faster recuperation and less chance of infection than many other treatments.
-For more information about our state-of-the-art procedures and facilities, and for a complimentary MRI review, contact us today.
+Certain surgical treatments for bone spur relief are invasive and can result in lengthy recovery times.
+However, with the innovative, minimally invasive procedures performed at Laser Spine Institute, you can experience relief from the pain of neck and back bone spurs quickly, with faster recuperation and less chance of infection than with open spine surgery.
+For more information about our state-of-the-art procedures and surgery centers, contact us today.
+We’ll gladly provide a complimentary MRI or CT scan review.